atc-project/atc-react/README.md

 The project represents the following:

-1. A framework for Incident Response techniques categorization
+1. A [framework](https://atc-project.github.io/atc-react/) for Incident Response techniques categorization
-2. A [collection](docs/Response_Playbooks) of Security Incident Response Playbooks
+2. A community-driven [collection](docs/Response_Playbooks) of Security Incident Response Playbooks
 3. A data source of the [Atomic Threat Coverage](https://github.com/atc-project/atomic-threat-coverage) framework

 ## The RE&CT Framework

 is designed for accumulating, describing and categorizing Incident Response techniques.
+There is a [website](https://atc-project.github.io/atc-react/) where you can observe all analytics.

 RE&CT's philosophy is based on the [MITRE's ATT&CK](https://attack.mitre.org/) framework.
 The collumns repsresent stages of [The Six Stages of Incident Response Process](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/).
 The cells repsresent [Response Actions](#response-action).